openscm/pymagicc/docs/magicc_flags.rst

 MAGICC flags
 ============

-Appropriately named, this section describes some of the magical flags contained in MAGICC and the gotchas which we have discovered so far.
+This section describes some of the (magical) flags contained in MAGICC and the gotchas which we have discovered so far.
 If you have an issue, please raise it in the `issue tracker <https://github.com/openclimatedata/pymagicc/issues>`_ and we will do our best to assist you before documenting the solution here.